 Yes.
 Patients with prescription coverage - such as Medicare Part D, Medicaid, or commercial insurance - who are having difficulty paying for their Pfizer prescription medicines can apply to receive free drug from the Pfizer PAP.
 Patients should call Pfizer RxPathways or the relevant Hub to learn more.
 If eligible, a patient will receive her Product for free through the end of the calendar year.
-Pfizer's PAP vendor will instruct the patient that she must not file any claims for payment with her Part D plan or count the free Product that she receives from the PAP towards her TrOOP or overall Part D spending.
-In addition, Pfizer's PAP vendor will instruct the patient that she must provide notification to her Part D plan that the Product is being provided outside of her benefit.
+The patient must sign the PAP application/Enrollment Form confirming that she understands that she must not file any claims for payment with her Part D plan or count the free Product that she receives from the PAP towards her TrOOP or overall Part D spending.
+In addition, Pfizer's PAP vendor will directly notify Part D plan sponsors when their members are enrolled in the PAP.

-Institutional Patient Assistance Program
+Institutional Patient Assistance Program (IPAP)

-Overview of Program: The IPAP provides select Products to eligible, financially needy, uninsured patients through over 300 federally-qualified community health centers, disproportionate share hospitals, free clinics, and state pharmacy programs.3 Through this initiative, Pfizer donates the participating Products to participating institutions that in turn provide the Products for free to eligible patients treated at the facilities, based on eligibility requirements determined by Pfizer.
+Overview of Program: The IPAP, which is part of the Pfizer PAP, provides select Products to eligible, financially needy, uninsured patients through nearly 300 federally-qualified community health centers, disproportionate share hospitals, free clinics, and state pharmacy programs.3 Through this initiative, Pfizer donates the participating Products to participating institutions that in turn provide the Products for free to eligible patients treated at the facilities, based on eligibility requirements determined by Pfizer.